What Are Body Memories?

 d) our reaction to the memories remains unchanged – we react to them, on an emotional level, in the same manner, that we originally reacted so, if the traumatic events happened when we were a child, we will REGRESS to that childlike, fearful state.

-COMPASSION FOCUSED THERAPY can help to reactivate our INTERNAL SELF-CALMING SYSTEM and help us to develop our ability to reassure ourselves, reduce our own distress, and minimize any self-blame we may feel (it is extremely common for those who have suffered severe childhood trauma irrationally to blame themselves for their suffering without the intervention of effective therapy).
+COMPASSION FOCUSED THERAPY can help to reactivate our INTERNAL SELF-CALMING SYSTEM and help us to develop our ability to feel safe, reassure ourselves, reduce our own distress, and minimize any self-blame we may feel (it is extremely common for those who have suffered severe childhood trauma irrationally to blame themselves for their suffering without the intervention of effective therapy).

 It is particularly important for us belatedly to learn such techniques if our parent/s failed to nurture us in a compassionate manner when we were growing up as this would have deprived us of the opportunity to learn and develop such skills which, in turn, leaves us exceptionally vulnerable to the negative effects of stress in adulthood.